akeneo/pim-docs/cookbook/import_export/create-connector.rst

     {
     }

-Then this class is defined as service as in following exemple :
+This class is then defined as service, like in following example :

 .. configuration-block::